Business Plan Metro

 2) Determination of requirement characteristics

-The company defines its requirement: Should the door be manually operated?
-Or should it be automatically activated by photocells?
+The company defines its requirement: Should the door be manually operated, or should it be automatically activated by photocells?

 3) Product specifications